Market

 of equity shares outstanding, without a corresponding

-diluted earnings per share, the net profit or loss for the
+earnings per share, the net profit or loss for the period

-average number of shares outstanding during the year
+average number of shares outstanding during the period

 is adjusted for the effects of all dilutive potential equity